Narottama Dasa: Biography

+in his kingdom, translating Vaishnav texts like The Bhagavad Gita and Vishnu Purana to Meitei. his other quality which was parallel to Narottam included his divine visions of meeting Lord Krishna which helped both himself and his entire kingdom of Manipur.
+He himself was a ardent Follower of Narottama's ideas along with Chaitanya's.

 Narottama's writings

 Narottama Dasa is best known for his devotional poetry wherein he describes emotionally intense feelings towards Radha and Krishna.
-His prayers Sri Rupa Manjari Pada and Sri Guru Carana Padma are still sung in within both Gaudiya Math and ISKCON temples on a regular basis.
+His prayers Sri Rupa Manjari Pada and Sri Guru Carana Padma are still sung within both Gaudiya Math and ISKCON temples on a regular basis.

 Among the writings of Narottama, Prarthana and Prema bhakti candrika (The Moonrays of Loving Devotion) are the most well-known.

 The brief write-up titled Hatapaltana is also attributed to Narottama but the contents do not seem to be in harmony with historical events and thus some believe that it is a fake work.
 Narottama did translate Smaranamangala into Bengali verse.
 In eleven slokas this work describes the pastimes of Radha and Krishna in eight parts of the day.

 A. C. Bhaktivedanta Swami Prabhupada, a spiritual descendant of Narottama through Bhaktisiddhanta Sarasvati Thakura, had often cited his prayers as many of Gaudiya Vaishnava acharyas did: "The prayers of Narottama dasa Thakura," he said.
 "This sound is above the material platform.
 It is directly from the spiritual platform.
 And there is no need of understanding the language.
 It is just like a thunderburst.
 Everyone can hear the sound of thunder-there is no misunderstanding.
 Similarly, these songs are above the material platform, and they crack like thunder within your heart."